 Much is written about Tesla’s apparently vastly overvalued stock price.
 Most commentators are all over the company’s obvious shortcomings—and especially its consistent failure to produce either vehicles or earnings on target.

-Many commendators, including me, assess Tesla’s valuation as the product of a simply awesome publicity machine, in the form of a single person—company founder Elon Musk.
+Many commendators, including me, assess Tesla’s valuation as the product of a simply awesome publicity machine, in the form of a single person—company chairman and chief spokesman1 Elon Musk.
 How else could you explain the chart above, which compares the share prices of a non-profitable automaker with those of a profitable one?
-The Musk Factor echoes Tesla’s own acknowledgement in its 2017 annual report that its good buzz stems from the general admiration (adulation might be a better word) for its founder.
+The Musk Factor echoes Tesla’s own acknowledgement in its 2017 annual report that its good buzz stems from the general admiration (adulation might be a better word) for its self-styled founder.

 Some commentators, including Brent Goldfarb in an interesting Vox piece, walk through the company’s various business models and find a lot of things Tesla and its investors should worry about.

 Very very few though focus on what I might argue is Tesla’s most important business: batteries and energy.
 Musk spends a good amount of time expounding on solar energy.
 To him it’s obvious that solar is the fuel of the future.
 His blathering in this direction goes generally uncriticized because he’s preaching to audiences who have been conditioned over decades to believe that a fickle, insipid energy source can power computers, elevators, refrigerators, and the Internet, not to mention millions and millions of two- to three-ton motor vehicles, 24 hours a day.

 In the 2017 annual report, Tesla describes the storage and energy business: